-Since July 2017 alone, a total of seven young people under the age of 18 have lost their lives and a further 48 people have suffered life changing injuries.
+Since July 2017 alone, a total of seven young people under the age of 18 have lost their lives and a further 48 people have suffered life changing injuries in the UK.

-In the same way that we promote road safety and encourage people to take care on our highways, it's important that children and young people know the dangers of playing on or near railway lines, and the potentially fatal consequences this can bring.
+In the same way the Safer Rutland Partnership promotes road safety and encourages people to take care on our highways, the partnership works with the British Transport Police and Network Rail to increase awareness of the dangers of playing on or near railway lines and the potentially fatal consequences this can bring.

-We support the rail industry and British Transport Police who have launched a new campaign - You Vs Train, targeting teenagers to make them understand the serious and devastating consequences they face when they make the potentially life-changing decision to ignore warnings and go onto the railway, with its obvious and hidden dangers.
+We support the rail industry and British Transport Police's You Vs Train campaign, targeting teenagers to make them understand the serious and devastating consequences they face when they make the potentially life-changing decision to ignore warnings and go onto the railway, with its obvious and hidden dangers.